-She primarily works as an Associate Producer and Director for NPR’s ‘Morning Edition’ at the outlet’s headquarters in Washington, D.C.
-She also reports for the show, as well as for NPR’s international blog ‘Parallels.’
+She primarily works as an Associate Producer/Editor for NPR’s flagship news magazine ‘Morning Edition’ at the outlet’s headquarters in Washington, D.C.
+She also occasionally reports for the show, as well as for NPR’s News Desk and NPR World.

 Today Ashley is mainly focused on covering news, issues and events out of Southeast Asia.
 She has written and reported extensively on the Rohingya refugee crisis, as well as other issues around the region such as the latest crackdown on dissent and free speech in Cambodia and the threat of Islamic extremism.

 Ashley is a two-time International Center for Journalists reporting fellow.
 In 2013, she participated in ICFJ’s International Reporting Fellowship Program for Minority Journalists Program, which lead to two stories about labor and migration issues in the Philippines broadcast on NPR: one for Weekend Edition Saturday and another for Morning Edition.
 In 2014, she was a participant in ICFJ’s Community Health Reporting Fellowship program and traveled to West Virginia and Eastern Kentucky to explore the affects of the Affordable Care Act in those areas.
 Those stories were written and produced for The Voice of America website.

 She was also a 2018 East-West Center Jefferson Fellow, which took her on a tour of Southeast Asia to learn about democracy, identity politics and identity in the region.